Manticore Games raises $100M for user-generated games in the ‘multiverse’

 “It feels much more like a massively multiplayer online world than it used to,” Maynard said.

-Descamps said that Manticore Games shares 50% of the revenue generated by games with the creators, with the hope that Core creators can make a living making games.
+Descamps said that Manticore shares 50% of the revenue generated by games with the creators, with the hope that Core creators can make a living making games.
 Still, the company couldn’t share more with users in part because it has expenses like marketing, customer service, and community management.
 It operated a game creation contest, for instance, and gave $150,000 in prizes to the top 50 creators.

 The company is using the money to expand its teams, broaden the product, and invest in creators and the ecosystem.
 The team is close to 100 people.